What is a Contract?

 CONTR.ACT: SignDesk’s Solution for Contract and Management

 CONTR.ACT, an end-to-end CLM solution from SignDesk, allows you to create contracts and negotiate clauses in real time.
 For quick and safe contract execution, CONTR.ACT also provides basic eSignature and eStamping integrations.
-The SignDesk CLM product speeds up turnaround times, facilitates smooth operations for the different types of contracts in construction, and aids in managing large numbers of contracts.
+The SignDesk CLM product speeds up turnaround times, facilitates smooth operations for the different types of contracts in construction and entertainment industry contracts, and aids in managing large numbers of contracts within the contract repository.
 For our clients, automation has led to significant cost savings across a variety of contracts.

-By integrating smart contract lifecycle management into their documentation workflows, businesses may completely change the way they handle their contracts.
+By integrating smart contract lifecycle management into their documentation workflows, businesses may completely change the way they handle their contracts, thereby reducing the risk of breach of contract.
 Companies can book a free demo to learn more about contracts, how to use SignDesk to streamline their contract procedures, and what constitutes a contract.

 For a free demo and more information on our contract lifecycle management, get in touch with one of our solution consultants right away!